jiggyjigsj/AWS/README.md

 # Create-AWS-environment
-Bash Script to Create and Deestroy AWS Enviroment
+Bash Script to Create and Destroy AWS Enviroment

 To run this script you will need to pass 5 total Variables: